Reaction to the killing of British lawmaker Jo Cox

-LONDON, June 17 (Reuters) - Lawmaker Jo Cox was shot dead in the street in northern England on Thursday, causing shock across Britain and leading to the suspension of campaigning for next week’s referendum on the country’s EU membership.
+LONDON (Reuters) - British lawmaker Jo Cox was shot dead in the street in northern England on Thursday, causing shock across Britain and leading to the suspension of campaigning for next week’s referendum on the country’s EU membership.

 Following is a summary of reaction: